eSports Coach

 Candidate requirements

-• Currently residing in or prepared to relocate to Atlanta, GA; Oklahoma City, OK; Keller (Fort Worth), TX; or Park City (Salt Lake City), UT (relocation assistance available)
+• Available for on-campus work in Atlanta, GA; Oklahoma City, OK; Tulsa, OK; Austin, TX; Keller (Fort Worth), TX; The Woodlands (Houston), TX; Park City (Salt Lake City), UT; or Toronto, Canada (relocation assistance available)

 • Bachelor's degree in Education, Psychology, Business, or related discipline

-• Minimum 5 years of professional experience in education, learning and development (L&D), coaching, or comparable field
+• 5+ years in education, learning and development, coaching, youth leadership, or equivalent field

-• Leadership experience managing teams of 5 or more individuals, including responsibility for hiring and performance-based termination decisions
+• Demonstrated history of managing teams of 5 or more adults, including recruitment and performance-based termination execution

-• Direct experience working with children ages 5-14 in educational or developmental contexts
+• Hands-on experience with children ages 5-14 in educational or developmental contexts

-• Current legal authorization to work in the United States
+• Legal work authorization in the United States or Canada

 Nice to have